 The medical needs of some of the young people who attend holiday club places them at greater risk of Covid complications.
-For this reason we have taken advice from Bradford Council's Complex Health and Disability Social Care team to establish a new way of working during the pandemic.
-We now offer individual family/support bubble sessions where just one party is on site and the young people are cared for by their parents or regular carers.
-Our staff are on hand to support and set up activities, but socially distance and wear PPE.
-The site is cleaned thoroughly between groups and all sensory and craft materials etc are provided fresh for each group.
+For this reason we took advice from Bradford Council's Complex Health and Disability Social Care team to establish a new way of working during lockdown.
+We offered individual family/support bubble sessions where just one party was on site and the young people were cared for by their parents or regular carers.
+Our staff were on hand to support and set up activities, but socially distanced and wearing PPE.
+The site was cleaned thoroughly between groups and all sensory and craft materials etc were provided fresh for each group.

-From Christmas 2020, we will also be providing small bubbles of respite care where groups of young people are supported by staff, strictly in line with Government regulations.
+From Christmas 2020, we returned to our usual service of providing respite care where small groups of young people are supported by staff, strictly in line with Government Covid regulations.

 Can I attend with my young person?

-Yes, if you are attending an individual family session during the pandemic.
-In general, we are a holiday club rather than a stay and play so we offer places for young people to be looked after by our staff, or by their own DBS-checked personal assistant.
+During the pandemic we have offered some sessions where parents can attend.
+In general however, we are a holiday club rather than a stay and play so we offer places for young people to be looked after by our staff, or by their own DBS-checked personal assistant.
 If you are looking for a stay and play where parents and non-disabled siblings can also come, please contact us as we can suggest some other excellent local schemes, depending on your child’s needs and age.